Partial Quantifier Elimination By Certificate Clauses: An Experiment With FIFO Buffers

 Let $C$ be a clause taken out of the scope of quantifiers by \Apqe.
-Every free clause $Q$ (i.e. one depending only on unquantified variables) generated when taking out $C$ was stored as a \ti{single-clause property}.
-The fifth column shows that when solving PQE problems, \Apqe generated 10 free clauses forming 10 single-clause properties.
-All these properties held in $k$-th time frame (where \mbox{$k=5$}) i.e. locally.
-The next two columns give the results of running IC3 to check how many properties out of 10 were false or true globally (8 and 2).
-The last column shows the total run time (25 sec).
+Every free clause $Q$ generated when taking out $C$ was stored as a local \ti{single-clause invariant}.
+The fifth column shows that when solving the 13 PQE problems above, \Apqe generated 10 free clauses forming 10 local single-clause invariants.
+These invariants held in $k$-th time frame (where \mbox{$k\!=\!5$}).
+The next two columns show how many invariants out of 10 \ict proved false or true \ti{globally} (8 and 2).
+The last column gives the total run time (25 sec).

-At least one of the invariants generated by \Apqe asserted that \fifo cannot reach a state where an element of \data equals $\mi{Val}$.
-This invariant was produced when taking out a clause of $F_k$ related to the buggy line of Fig.~\ref{fig:bug}.
-(This confirms the intuition of Subsection~\ref{ssec:use_pg}.)
+For all four instances of \fifo listed in Table~\ref{tbl:buff}, the invariants generated by \Apqe had one asserting that \fifo cannot reach a state where an element of \data equals $\mi{Val}$.
+This invariant was produced when taking out a clause of $F_k$ related to the buggy line of Fig.~\ref{fig:bug} (confirming the intuition of Subsection~\ref{ssec:use_pg}.)
 When picking a clause to take out, i.e. a clause containing a state variable of $k$-th time frame, one could make a good choice by pure luck.
-To address this problem, we picked clauses to take out \ti{randomly} and performed 10 different runs of property generation.
+To address this issue, we picked clauses to take out \ti{randomly} and performed 10 different runs of invariant generation.
 For each line of Table~\ref{tbl:buff}, the columns four to eight actually describe the average value of 10 runs.